 Course Description Components

+Learn about where you can find course descriptions, what information they include, how they work, and details about various components of a course description.
 Course descriptions report information about a university or college's classes.
-They're published both in course catalogs that outline degree requirements and in course schedules that contain descriptions for all courses offered during a particular semester, quarter or year.
+They're published both in course catalogs that outline degree requirements and in course schedules that contain descriptions for all courses offered during a particular semester, quarter, or year.
 These schedules also contain the course meeting times and the instructor or professor teaching each section.

 - Name of the college or department offering the course